Glossary - Ingredients

 Nutrition facts

-Swordfish are high in protein and low in fat.
+Marlin are high in protein and low in fat.
 They are rich in vitamin D which helps promote calcium absorption, vitamin E which acts as an antioxidant, potassium which helps to get rid of excess sodium, and DHA which helps improve blood flow and support blood vessel health.

 How to storage: not to waste the ingredient

 Remove any surface water before wrapping in plastic wrap, being careful not to allow any air inside, then store in the refrigerator or freezer.
 Estimated storage time is approximately 2 days if refrigerated or approximately 2 weeks if frozen.
-Do not return swordfish to the freezer after defrosting.
+Do not return marlin to the freezer after defrosting.

 Trivia